Saibhanupalla/Supply-Chain-Alert-and-Automation-System/README.md

 ## Key Features

-  * **Automated Shipment Monitoring**: Periodically polls simulated third-party logistics APIs to fetch the latest shipment statuses[cite: 105, 111].
+  * **Automated Shipment Monitoring**: Periodically polls simulated third-party logistics APIs to fetch the latest shipment statuses.
-  * **Intelligent Alerting**: Detects critical disruptions (e.g., "Delayed," "Held at Customs") and triggers real-time email notifications[cite: 117, 119].
+  * **Intelligent Alerting**: Detects critical disruptions (e.g., "Delayed," "Held at Customs") and triggers real-time email notifications.
-  * **Automated Solution Workflow**: When a disruption is detected, the system automatically queries other logistics partners for alternative quotes, ranks them, and saves the best options for review[cite: 124, 126].
+  * **Automated Solution Workflow**: When a disruption is detected, the system automatically queries other logistics partners for alternative quotes, ranks them, and saves the best options for review.
-  * **Idempotent Event Processing**: Uses Redis to ensure that the same shipment status update is never processed more than once, preventing duplicate alerts[cite: 112].
+  * **Idempotent Event Processing**: Uses Redis to ensure that the same shipment status update is never processed more than once, preventing duplicate alerts.
-  * **REST API**: Provides endpoints for registering new shipments and retrieving generated solutions[cite: 128, 130].
+  * **REST API**: Provides endpoints for registering new shipments and retrieving generated solutions.

 -----